Training and Organizational Development Graduate Certificate

 Increase your impact as a training and development specialist with the Graduate Certificate in Training and Organizational Development at Temple University.
 Earning this certificate will give you the skills and the insight to devise targeted, impactful interventions; develop effective teams; objectively assess organizational performance; and train individuals efficiently.

-- To help improve the ongoing operation of an organization on a continuous basis
+- help improve the ongoing operation of an organization on a continuous basis.

-Earning the certificate requires completing four courses (12 credits).
+Earning the certificate requires completing four courses (12 credits)—two required courses and two electives.
 Those credits can be transferred into Temple’s Master of Education in Adult and Organizational Development program.
-Review Temple’s graduate bulletin for more information.
+Students have a maximum of two years to complete the program and can attend full- or part-time.

 Who might be interested?

 The certificate in Training and Organizational Development complements the services provided by administrators, adult educators, trainers, consultants, human resources specialists, and program or instructional developers and facilitators.
-It is also valuable to professionals who want to transition into this field or who might be considering earning a Master of Education in Adult and Organizational Development.
+It is also valuable to professionals who want to transition into this field.

 Related Graduate Degrees